japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StateManager.md

 *State schema*

+!!! note
-NOTE: <<spark-sql-streaming-StateStoreOps.md#mapPartitionsWithStateStore, It looks like>> (in <<FlatMapGroupsWithStateExec.md#stateManager, StateManager>> of the [FlatMapGroupsWithStateExec](physical-operators/FlatMapGroupsWithStateExec.md) physical operator) `stateSchema` is used for the schema of state value objects (not state keys as they are described by the grouping attributes instead).
+    [It looks like](StateStoreOps.md#mapPartitionsWithStateStore) (in [StateManager](physical-operators/FlatMapGroupsWithStateExec.md#stateManager) of the [FlatMapGroupsWithStateExec](physical-operators/FlatMapGroupsWithStateExec.md) physical operator) `stateSchema` is used for the schema of state value objects (not state keys as they are described by the grouping attributes instead).

 Used when:

 * [FlatMapGroupsWithStateExec](physical-operators/FlatMapGroupsWithStateExec.md) physical operator is executed

-* `StateManagerImplBase` is requested for the <<spark-sql-streaming-StateManagerImplBase.md#stateDeserializerFunc, stateDeserializerFunc>>
+* `StateManagerImplBase` is requested for the [stateDeserializerFunc](spark-sql-streaming-StateManagerImplBase.md#stateDeserializerFunc)

 |===